mtp1032/KaChing/README.md

 - **Sell all poor (gray) items** with one click.
 (Default)
 - **Optionally** sell **common (white) armor & weapons**.
-- **Exclusion list:** protect specific items (e.g., profession tools such as a pick ax or fixhing pole ofany quality) from being sold.
+- **Exclusion list:** protect specific items (e.g., profession tools such as a pick ax or fishing pole of any quality) from being sold.

 KaChing targets Classic 1.12/Turtle WoW (Lua 5.0).
-It avoids API crashes and tooltip quirks common on private/legacy clients.

 ## Installation

-1. Download the release zip (e.g., `KaChing-v0.9.9-master.zip`).
+1. Download the release zip (e.g., `KaChing-v1.0.0-master.zip`).
-2. Unzip; you will get a folder named `KaChing-v0.9.9-master/`.
+2. Unzip; you will get a folder named `KaChing-v1.0.0-master/`.
 3. **Rename that folder to `KaChing`**.
 4. Move it to your addons directory:
    - `World of Warcraft\Interface\AddOns`